Three Ways to Light a Fire Without Matches

 Direct the polished bottom of the can toward the sun.
 Hold a piece of paper, dry grass or other tinder 1 to 2 inches from the center of the can bottom, reflecting light on it.
 Hold the tinder still for several seconds and watch for smoke, followed by flame.
 Transfer the burning tinder to an area suitable for building a fire.
 Add progressively larger pieces of tinder, kindling and wood.

-2. Use Magnesium Fire Starter and Steel
+2. Use Magnesium Fire Starter and Steel (pictured at top)

 Prepare a small bundle of dry grass, shredded newspaper or other fine combustible tinder.
 Have larger twigs and kindling nearby to feed the flame as it begins to grow.